-Data protection legislation regulates the way in which certain data about yourself (received as part of applying for employment with the RSM), both in paper and electronic form is used and held.
-The Society is registered with the information Commissioner’s Office and fully complies with the requirements placed on it as a ‘data processor’.
+Data protection legislation regulates the way in which certain data about yourself (received as part of applying for employment with the Royal Society of Medicine), both in paper and electronic form is used and held.
+The Royal Society of Medicine (RSM) is registered with the Information Commissioner’s Office and fully complies with the requirements placed on it as a ‘data processor’.

 The following statement describes the type of data that the RSM keeps about job applicants and the purpose for which it is kept and your rights under the GDPR related to data processed about you, should you apply to work for the RSM.
 This applies whether your application is received direct by the RSM or via an agency.